allenporter/wheels-grpc/README.md

-# wheels-grpc
+# grpc for Home Assistant

-Build wheels for grpc and Home Assistant
+Build wheels for grpc and Home Assistant.